-The most recent forecast of the Mortgage Bankers Association ("MBA"), as of April 17, 2023, estimates (actual for fiscal year 2022) the size of the U.S. residential mortgage originations market as shown in the following table for 2022 - 2025 in its "Mortgage Finance Forecast" (in trillions):
+The most recent forecast of the Mortgage Bankers Association ("MBA"), as of July 20, 2023, estimates (actual for fiscal year 2022) the size of the U.S. residential mortgage originations market as shown in the following table for 2022 - 2025 in its "Mortgage Finance Forecast" (in trillions):

-2 2025 2024 2023 2022 Purchase transactions \$ 1.8 \$ 1.6 \$ 1.4 \$ 1.6 Refinance transactions \$ 0.7 \$ 0.6 \$ 0.4 \$ 0.6 Total U.S. mortgage originations forecast \$ 2.5 \$ 2.2 \$ 1.8 \$ 2.2 for the three months ended March 31, 2023, as compared to 3.9% for the corresponding period of 2022.
-On May 3, 2023, the Federal Reserve raised the benchmark interest rate by an additional 25 basis points.
+20 25 2 2024 : 2023 2022 Purchase transactions \$ 1.8 \$ 1.6 \$ 1.4 \$ 1.6 Refinance transactions \$ 0.7 \$ 0.6 \$ 0.4 \$ 0.6 Total U.S. mortgage originations forecast \$ 2.5 \$ 2.2 \$ 1.8 \$ 2.2

-As of April 17, 2023, the MBA expects residential purchase transactions to decrease in 2023 before increasing in 2024 and 2025.
+As of July 20, 2023, the MBA expects residential purchase transactions to decrease in 2023 before increasing in 2024 and 2025.
 Additionally, the MBA expects residential refinance transactions and overall mortgage originations to decrease in 2023 before increasing in 2024 and 2025.

-The Federal Reserve raised the benchmark interest rate from near zero as of March 2022 to a range between 4.75% and 5.0% as of March 2023.
-Average interest rates for a 30-year fixed rate mortgage increased to 6.4%
+The Federal Reserve raised the benchmark interest rate from near zero as of March 2022 to a range between 5.0% and 5.25% as of June 2023.
+Average interest rates for a 30-year fixed rate mortgage increased to 6.5% for the three and six months ended June 30, 2023, as compared to 5.3% and 4.6% for the corresponding periods of 2022.
+On July 26, 2023, the Federal Reserve raised the benchmark interest rate by an additional 25 basis points.

-A shortage in the supply of homes for sale, increasing home prices, rising mortgage interest rates, disrupted labor markets and geopolitical uncertainties associated with the war in Ukraine created some volatility in the residential real estate market in 2022, which has continued into 2023.
-Existing-home sales decreased 22% in March 2023 as compared to the corresponding period in 2022 while median existing-home sales prices decreased from \$379,500 to \$375,700 in March 2023, a 1% decrease compared with the corresponding period in 2022.
+A shortage in the supply of homes for sale, increasing home prices, rising mortgage interest rates, disrupted labor markets and geopolitical uncertainties associated with the war in Ukraine created some volatility in the residential real estate market in

+2022, which has continued into 2023.
+Existing-home sales decreased 19% in June 2023 as compared to the corresponding period in 2022 while median existing-home sales prices decreased from a record-high of \$413,800 in June 2022 to \$410,200 in March 2023, a 1% decrease compared with the corresponding period in 2022.

 Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate, have remained strong.
-The unemployment rate was 3.5% in March 2023, which equals the record low set in February 2020, as compared to 3.6% in March 2022.
+The unemployment rate was 3.6% in June 2023 and 2022, which was near the record-low of 3.5% set in February 2020.

 Because commercial real estate transactions tend to be generally driven by supply and demand for commercial space and occupancy rates in a particular area rather than by interest rate fluctuations, we believe that our commercial real estate title insurance business is less dependent on the industry cycles discussed above than our residential real estate title business.
 Commercial real estate transaction volume is also often linked to the availability of financing.
 Factors including U.S. tax reform and a shift in U.S. monetary policy have had, or are expected to have, varying effects on availability of financing in the U.S. Lower corporate and individual tax rates and corporate tax-deductibility of capital expenditures have provided increased capacity and incentive for investments in commercial real estate.
-In the three months ended March 31, 2022, we experienced strong demand in commercial real estate markets and, therefore, experienced relatively high volumes and fee-per-file in our commercial business when compared to historical results.
-In the three months ended March 31, 2023, order volumes and fee per file decreased when compared with the prior year period.
+In the first half of 2022, we experienced strong demand in commercial real estate markets and, therefore, experienced relatively high volumes and fee-per-file in our commercial business when compared to historical results.
+In the three and six months ended June 30, 2023, order volumes and fee per file decreased when compared with the prior year period.